 The Yasukuni badge was not given as an award.
 It was given to the bereaved family members at the enshrinement

 ceremonies and served as an ID just for the events.
-These ceremonies began in about 1938 and were held twice a year
+These ceremonies were held twice a year (spring and autumn).
+The